Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Building the Concept

-Annie talks about how she came about with building the concept for this photoshoot with the help of her friends and family.
+Annie talks about how she came about building the concept for this photoshoot with the help of her friends and family.
 She tells us how Alice is responsible for the food movement and how America eats today.

 Inspiration

-In this subchapter, Annie goes back to her favorite books looking for inspiration for pose and lighting for her shoot.
+In this subchapter, Annie goes back to her favorite books, looking for inspiration for pose and lighting for her shoot.
 She shows her reference and explains how the image inspired her for her project.

 Preproduction